santosardr/genppi/README.md

 ## Manual Installation (Advanced Users)

-For users comfortable with Linux commands who prefer manual installation:
+For users comfortable with command-line who prefer manual installation:

+**Important Note:** Manual executables are not added to your system PATH.
+Downloaded executables are renamed to `genppi` or `genppidb` for easier usage.
+You must use `./genppi` (Linux/macOS) or `genppi.exe` (Windows) from the same directory.
+Ensure model.dat is in the same directory for ML features.

 ### Download Executables
 You can download pre-compiled executables from the [binaries](binaries/) folder or from our web interface at [genppi.facom.ufu.br](http://genppi.facom.ufu.br).